LES 5 [Lincoln Laboratory]

 The LES-5 and LES-6 satellites had cylindrical shapes with equipment mounted on a platform near the center of the cylinder and normal to its axis.
 Both had multiple-element antennas mounted around the cylindrical surface.
 In addition to their communications equipment, the satellites carried solar cell degradation and radio frequency interference (RFI) experiments.
 LES-6 also had a prototype autonomous stationkeeping subsystem.

 LES-5 was launched in July 1967 with three IDCSP satellites and was placed into a subsynchronous orbit similar to theirs.
 Both Lincoln Laboratory and the military services conducted a number of tests with LES-5.
 Aircraft, shipborne, and fixed and mobile ground terminals were all involved in the tests, which were considered very successful.
-LES-5 operated until May 1971.
+LES-5 operated until May 1971, when it was deactivated.
+In early 2020, nearly 49 years after deactivation, the satellite became active again and emitted telemetry.

 |Type / Application:||Experimental communication|